hack-chat/3rd-party-software-list/README.md

 ## Adding your software

 Want to list your software that you've made?
-It's as easy as forking this repository, modifying this readme with the required information.
-Please include the link to the git (or other pertinent link(s)), along with a quick description.
+It's as easy as forking this repository, modifying this readme with the required information, then submitting a pull request.
+Make sure to follow the structure and include the link to the git (or other pertinent link(s)), along with a quick description.
 Don't see a category that fits your software?
 Feel free to add one.

 ### Bots: